Viktar Kopach

-Viktar Kopach (Belarusian pronunciation: Viktar Kopach) is a Belarusian contemporary sculptor who lives and works in Minsk.
+Viktar Kopach (born 24 August 1970) is a Belarusian sculptor.
+He lives and works in Minsk.

 Biography

 He was born on 24 August 1970 in Kopachi, a village in the Masty district, Grodno Region of western Belarus.
 He moved to Minsk in 1986.
 His first exhibition was in 1993 at the Marc Chagall Art Center in Vitebsk, Belarus.
 A number of public space sculptures in Belarus, Russia, South Korea, China, Turkey, Brazil, Spain, Syria, Kazakhstan, Israel and Poland.